| |

 Open House Bridal Shower

-For some areas of the country, this is a new take on an old idea.
+Some areas of the country, look at this style of event as a new take on an old idea.
 In other areas, this is a totally new concept.
-So, if you're considering this type of event, the following are some things to consider:
+So, if you're thinking about this kind of gathering, the following are some things to consider:

 Pros: